JstRelax/web-www-v2/content/_index.en.md

   t3: 0 Day disclosure
 helpushelpyou:
   title: Help us, help you!
-  description: >-
+  description: Make our work easier by putting our security.txt in the code of
-    Make our work easier by putting our security.txt in the code of your website and our IP 194.5.73.0-255 on your allow list.
-This way you make sure that our research team can look for vulnerabilities without alarming your cyber security systems.
-And we know who to talk to when we find vulnerabilities.
+    your website and our IP 194.5.73.0-255 on your allow list.
+This will ensure that our research team can search for vulnerabilities without triggering your cybersecurity systems.
+Additionally, it will provide us with the appropriate contact information when vulnerabilities are discovered.
 volunteer:
   title: Want to become a volunteer?
   checklist:
-    - item: "Become part of the hacker community with Ethical Hackers, CISO's & researchers "
+    - item: "Become part of the hacker community with Ethical Hackers, CISO's & Researchers "
     - item: Develop yourself, we provide very cool stuff at our e-learningplatform
-    - item: Activities, a party so now and then and a lifetime stock of DIVD stickers & other merch
+    - item: Activities, a party so now and then, and a lifetime stock of DIVD stickers & exclusive merchandise
 ---